Aspire Academy Trust

 Internet Safety

-The Aspire Academy Trust takes internet safety extremely seriously.
-We appreciate it can all be a bit of a minefield, both in keeping up with your child's IT habits and skills and navigating what's appropriate and what's not on the great world wide web.
-So, in order to stay as digitally safe as possible, we have put together a list of regularly updated links and downloads we hope you will find useful.
+We fully appreciate that this topic can feel like a minefield to navigate, both in keeping up with your child's IT skills, and deciding what is and isn't appropriate for them.
+In order to stay as digitally safe and informed as possible, we've put together a list of regularly updated guidance, links and downloads that we believe school communities will find vitally useful.

 General Information